 For example, Switzerland (and Swiss banks) can be great for individuals looking to access high-quality wealth management services.
 But there are other jurisdictions that you can (and should) consider as well.

-Likewise, depending on your citizenship and residency, you may find that there are other private banking jurisdictions better suited to your needs.
-Or, if you’re from certain countries, Switzerland might be the perfect fit.
+Likewise, depending on your citizenship and residency, there may be better private banking jurisdictions available.
+That said, if you’re from certain countries, Switzerland might be the perfect fit.

 All things considered, Switzerland is still one of the best banking jurisdictions in the world with some of the best banks in terms of financial stability and management.
 So if you are thinking about banking here, it’s certainly worth considering.